 Remarks: Returns to scale need not be uniform across all possible levels of output.
 As a general rule, increasing returns to scale are likely prevail when the scale of operations is small, perhaps followed by an intermediate range when constant returns prevail, with decreasing returns to scale becoming more relevant for large-scale operations.
 In other words, a production function could embody increasing, constant, and decreasing returns to scale at different levels of output.

 The Cost of Production

-We now discuss various types of production cost and analyze the relationship between cost of production and output of production.
+In this chapter, we will discuss the various types of production costs and analyze the relationship between the cost of production and the output of production.

 7.1 The Nature of Cost